mongodb/terraform-provider-mongodbatlas/docs/data-sources/encryption_at_rest.md

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

--> **IMPORTANT NOTE** To disable the encryption at rest with customer key management for a project all existing clusters in the project must first either have encryption at rest for the provider set to none, e.g. `encryption_at_rest_provider = "NONE"`, or be deleted.

-## Enabling Encryption at Rest for existing Atlas cluster

-After configuring at least one key management provider for an Atlas project, Project Owners can enable customer key management for each Atlas cluster for which they require encryption.
-For clusters defined in terraform, the [`encryption_at_rest_provider` attribute](advanced_cluster#encryption_at_rest_provider) can be used in both `mongodbatlas_advanced_cluster` and `mongodbatlas_cluster` resources.
-The key management provider does not have to match the cluster cloud service provider.

-Please reference [Enable Customer Key Management for an Atlas Cluster](https://www.mongodb.com/docs/atlas/security-kms-encryption/#enable-customer-key-management-for-an-service-cluster) documentation for additional considerations.

 ## Example Usages

 ### Configuring encryption at rest using customer key management in AWS
-The configuration of encryption at rest with customer key management, `mongodbatlas_encryption_at_rest`, needs to be completed before a cluster is created in the project.
-Force this wait by using an implicit dependency via `project_id` as shown in the example below.

 ```terraform
 resource "mongodbatlas_cloud_provider_access_setup" "setup_only" {
   project_id    = var.atlas_project_id